arshjn/NovaRoomRegistrationBackEnd/README.md

 # Book Room Page
 The book a room view controller loads images of each building available for students to select in our application and the corresponding rooms available.
-We call upon APIs to highlight which rooms are available to select in green and in grey out show the rooms that aren�t available.
+We call upon APIs to highlight which rooms are available to select in green and in grey out show the rooms that aren't available.
 Once a user clicks on a room, an API is called that checks to see if they are able to reserve it and then reserves for them.

 ![Book Room Page](./Pictures/BookRoom.png)